-Static electricity can damage the electronic components of the thin client or optional cards.
+Static electricity can damage the electronic components of the thin client.
 Before beginning the following procedures, be sure that you are discharged of static electricity by briefly touching a grounded metal object.
+For more information, refer to Electrostatic discharge on page 46.